Dividend Investing Ideas Center

 Be sure to check out our Portfolio Management section to know more different portfolio management concepts.

 As could governance factors.
 Structure and oversight factors, as well as the quality of board governance, will be a major determinant in ESG rankings post-pandemic.
-For example, take a look at the case of Shake Shack (SHAK) and Ruth’s Chris Steak House Liquid error: internal.
+For example, take a look at the case of Shake Shack (SHAK) and Ruth’s Chris Steak House (RUTH).
 Both firms took advantage of the PPP government loan program, despite having thousands of employees plus the ability to raise stock and well-compensated c-suite executives.
 In the end, both the companies returned the money after they came under public presure.

 As a result, it seems natural that going forward there will be a greater emphasis on governance standards of boards and c-suites, as well as social issues with regards to employees, suppliers and other stakeholders.